kraditya23/goal-tracker-bot/README.md

 - `/monthlytrackers` – Log your habits for the day with Yes / No / Later options
 - ❌ If not filled by 00:00, unanswered habits are marked "no" automatically

-### 🧾 Coming Soon
+### 📄 Coming Soon
-- 📈 Monthly PDF summary of goals and habit completion rates
+- 📈 Monthly PDF reports summarizing your goal and habit progress

 ---